barrasso/cisco-sparkbot-tutorial/README.md

 <img src="https://imgur.com/RBEboPx.png"/>

-Fill out the basic bot information:
+Fill out the basic bot information (it does not have to share the same name as your Spark bot):

 <img src="https://imgur.com/gvu0gaW.png"/>